documentationfor yFiles for HTML 3.0.0.1

 const graphComponent = getMyGraphComponent()

-// Configure HierarchicLayout.
+// Configure HierarchicalLayout.

-const hl = new HierarchicLayout()
+const hl = new HierarchicalLayout()

-hl.componentLayoutEnabled = false
+hl.componentLayout.enabled = false

 hl.layoutOrientation = LayoutOrientation.LEFT_TO_RIGHT